staudenmeir/laravel-adjacency-list/README.md

 #### Additional Methods

-The trait also provides methods to check relationships between models.
+The trait also provides methods to check relationships between models:

 - `isChildOf(Model $model)`: Checks if the current model is a child of the given model.
 - `isParentOf(Model $model)`: Checks if the current model is a parent of the given model.